- Global IPO volumes rose 150% and proceeds rose by 215% year-on-year

 As many European countries emerged from a third wave of the COVID-19 pandemic, investor sentiment surged with a positive economic outlook in tow.
 This resulted in 227 IPOs, a 383% increase, raising US$46.6b by proceeds, a 509% increase year-on-year.

-The UK also saw volume and proceeds rise significantly, reflecting pent-up demand from the past 18 months while the country moved past UK elections, Brexit and then the COVID-19 pandemic.
-This resulted in 43 IPOs raising US$12.7b by proceeds, a 975% and 385% respective year-on-year bump.
+The UK saw volume and proceeds rise significantly as well reflecting pent-up demand from the past 18 months while the country moved past UK elections, Brexit and then the COVID-19 pandemic.
+This resulted in 43 IPOs raising US$12.7b by proceeds, a 975% and 385% year-on-year bump.

 Dr. Martin Steinbach, EY EMEIA IPO Leader, says: